RickPaddock/shopping-cart/README.md

   ```

 ### 3. Pull the Scala SBT Docker Image
-Run the following to download the official Scala SBT docker image:<br>
+Ensure Docker Desktop is running, then run the following in your CLI to download the official Scala SBT docker image:<br>
 ```docker pull hseeberger/scala-sbt:8u222_1.3.5_2.13.1```

 ### 4. Run the Container (mounted)